 At a Bali dentist, they cost AUD $73

-As dental tourist is so commonplace now, it’s easy to make the assumption that you don’t have to do any rudimentary checks to assess whether the clinic and/or dentist you are considering going to is reliable.
+As dental tourism is now so commonplace, it’s easy to make the assumption that you need not conduct any rudimentary checks to assess whether the clinic and/or dentist you are considering is reliable.

 Dentists training throughout the world is very similar.
-Globalization and cross-border training ensures that similar standards are adhered to in many countries – from applying recognized techniques, using renowned materials and following established health and safety protocols.
+Globalization and cross-border training ensure that similar standards are adhered to in many countries–from applying recognized techniques, using renowned materials and following established health and safety protocols.

 However, it is always wise to do some background research to ensure any dentist you visit has the right credentials for the procedure you require.
-We know it’s daunting to consider this, which is why we have already done the hard work.
-Our checks are thorough – and we do onsite visits, verify dentist qualifications and professional memberships, as well as collecting real patient reviews which we publish on our website.
+We know it’s a daunting task, which is why we have already done the hard work.
+Our checks are thorough: we conduct onsite visits, verify dentist qualifications and professional memberships, as well as collecting real patient reviews which we publish on our website.
 Alongside prices, maps and other information we offer our patients a free resource packed full of information to help you come to an informed decision about choosing a dentist abroad.

-We also offer additional services and a ‘one-stop-shop’ for your dental trip – so you can speak to us about hotels and nearby accommodation, insurance and even financial products that can help you make the trip for your dental care.
+We also offer additional services and a "one-stop-shop" for your dental trip–so you can speak with us about hotels and nearby accommodation, insurance and even financial products that can help you make the trip for your dental care.

-At Dental Departures, we’ve partnered with almost 5,000 dentists in 35 countries – giving you a comprehensive selection so that you are bound to find somewhere you’d like to spend some time visiting.
+At Dental Departures, we’ve partnered with more than 5,000 dentists in 35 countries–giving you a comprehensive selection so that you are bound to find somewhere you’d like to spend some time visiting.

-For further information don’t hesitate to contact our knowledgeable Customer Care Team who will be happy to answer any questions you have about dentures, or any of our dental clinics – and if you’re ready to book you can book online or call us.
-See below for further information.
+For further information don’t hesitate to contact our knowledgeable Customer Care Team who will be happy to answer any questions you have about fillings or any other procedure.
+If you’re ready to book you can book online or contact us via phone, email or chat.